isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/03-knative-configuration.md

 * The `cartservice` takes a `port` option (`-p`); the option's value is supplied using the value of the `PORT` environment variable set by Knative.
 The `cartservice` determines the specific network interface to listen on using the `LISTEN_ADDR` environment variable.
 * It communicates with the data store backend using the address supplied with the `REDIS_ADDR` environment variable.

+We'll be changing this service later to reference our Redis Enterprise instance.

 ## checkoutservice